WildWest-Productions/CloudKey-support/PRIVACY_POLICY.md

 # Privacy Policy

-By using the licensed application (the software), you agree to all the following terms.
+By using the licensed application ("The Software", or "This Software") you, the end-user ("You") agree to all the following terms.

-"The Server" is where the uploaded data is stored.
-"This Software" refers to the licensed appication; CloudKey.

- - Any data on The Server will be visible to the owner(s) of The Server.
+Data This Software collects and/or data you upload using This Software is stored on The Server ("The Server").
+Data on The Server may be visible to the owner(s) of The Server.

- - Your data (like IP address) may be collected when using this app.
- - This Software may make calls over HTTP (non-SSL encrypted).
- - This Software may make calls to the internet without notice.
- - Your machine serial number will be collected, and stored on The Server.
+### Data that will be collected

- - Your machine username will be collected, and stored on The Server.
+All the following (but not limited to) will be collected, and stored on The Server.
+Collected data is linked to You and your identity.

- - Any file(s) or data you upload using This Software is collected, and stored on The Server.
+ - Your device serial number.
+ - Your device user name.
+ - Any file/data You select to upload.

+Other data that may be collected while using This Software.

+ - Your IP address.
+ - Your geographic location.
- - Using This Software, your geographic location (for example, country or city level location) and other technical information that may identify you may be collected.
+ - Other information that may identify You.

- - The file(s) and data you upload is linked to your identity.
- - If there is legal issues or usage concerns with your data, the collected data may be shared or exposed to third-parties.
+### What the collected data is used for

+Data that is collected may be used for all (but not limited to) the following.

+ - App functionality.
+ - User usage and management.

+### How is data collected

+Data is collected by the following methods (but not limited to).

+ - Making calls over the internet.
+ - Making calls over HTTP (non-SSL encrypted).

+### When data is collected

+This Software will collect data automatically, and when needed.

+### Collected data

+Any data collected on The Server may be shared or exposed to third-parties if a need arises.
+You take full responsibility and liability for any issues regarding data on The Server.

+If you want the collected data (that is linked to You) to be removed from The Server, please contact support.

-If you have any questions, please email: westleyr@nym.hush.com.
+If you have any questions, please email: cloudkey.support@nym.hush.com.

-Last updated by WestleyR on 2021-01-02
+Last updated by WestleyR on 2021-01-17

 END_PRIVACY_POLICY